surifirstpin/biplus_documentation/docs/Views.md

 ## Lookups

-**lookup** retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).
+- **lookup** retrieves a list of values for a specific field either from database using a query or from an item list (it is listed in the filter section during visualization).

-**Operator** is used to retrieve single or multiple values in the filter section while using lookup.
+- **Operator** is used to retrieve single or multiple values in the filter section while using lookup.

- **SQL** parameter is used define a valid SQL expression that results in a field value.
+ - **SQL** parameter is used define a valid SQL expression that results in a field value.

-## Summary

- **Summary** is used to retrieve the aggregate field values of the measures using the following options
+ - **Summary** is used to retrieve the aggregate field values of the measures using the following options
  - Sum
  - count
  - average